Ugochukwuodinaka/Shark-Attacks-Analysis/README.md

 - <img src="images/Top10_Cases_By_Activity.jpg" width="300">
 - **Casualty Cases By Activity:**
 - In my analysis of the top 10 shark attack cases by activity, valuable insights are provided into the activities most commonly associated with shark-human interactions.
-Here are some key observations and insights derived from the provided information:
+Here are some key observations and insights:
 - __Surfing Tops:__ Surfing emerges as the activity with the highest number of shark attack cases, totaling 934 incidents.
 This finding is consistent with the known behavior of sharks, which may mistake surfers paddling on surfboards for prey due to their silhouette and movement resembling that of potential prey species.
 - __Swimming Vulnerability:__ Swimming ranks second in terms of shark attack cases, with 861 incidents recorded.
 Swimmers often spend extended periods in the water, potentially increasing the likelihood of encountering sharks.
 Additionally, swimmers may inadvertently attract sharks by splashing and creating disturbance in the water.
 - __Fishing and Spear Fishing:__ Fishing-related activities, including fishing and spear fishing, account for a significant number of shark attack cases, with 419 and 328 incidents, respectively.
 These activities involve the use of bait and blood, which can attract sharks to the vicinity, increasing the risk of encounters.